sqlxpert/step-stay-stopped-aws-rds-aurora/README.md

 <details>
   <summary>References...</summary>

-- The quote appeared on Page 30 (as originally numbered) of the _Report of the President's Commission on the Accident at Three Miles Island_.
+- _Report of the President's Commission on the Accident at Three Miles Island_, October, 1979, Page 30
 - Direct link:
   [archive.org](https://archive.org/details/three-mile-island-report/page/30/mode/1up)
 - Backup-up source:
-  [US Department of Energy Office of Scientific and Technical Information](https://www.osti.gov/biblio/6986994) (2&frac12; hours was mis-scanned as "2-k hours", an error that has been repeated as "2000 hours" in at least one book.
-2&frac12;-hours was bad, but the backlog was not 83 days!)
+  [US Department of Energy Office of Scientific and Technical Information](https://www.osti.gov/biblio/6986994)
+- In the backup source, 2&frac12; hours was mis-scanned as "2-k hours", an error that has been repeated as "2000 hours" in at least one book.
+The printing backlog did not reach 83 days; 2&frac12; hours was bad enough!

 </details>